laravel/spark-docs/upgrade.md

 ### Upgrading Via Composer

-If you installed Spark via Composer, you may simply upgrade your dependency name and version in your `composer.json` file and run the `composer update` command.
+If you installed Spark via Composer, you may simply update your dependency version in your `composer.json` file and run the `composer update` command.
 Of course, in order for your GitHub user to access the repository, you should first join this repository in the Spark dashboard:

     "laravel/spark-aurelius": "~9.0"

 ### Database Schema Changes

-Cashier 10.0 uses webhooks to update the subscription status.
+Cashier 10.0 uses webhooks to update subscription statuses for users of your application.
 For this to work, you need to add a `stripe_status` to your subscription tables.
 You may create the `add_stripe_status_to_subscriptions` migration manually and paste the following code into the file:

 ```
 <?php